Friday, July 31, 2015

 Rub your eyes all you want because I think it has been done!
 Yes, I have found a decent STOS game!
 That's right, STOS and it was released in 1991 by one of my favourite companies, Titus.
 Okay, I know they released a couple of dodgy games but there's just something about them that I like.
 Plus they released some corkers, like this platformer!

-Prehistorik is nothing less than the cutest dino-platformer I've seen.
+Prehistorik is nothing less than the cutest dino-platformer I have ever seen using cartoon-like visuals.
 We are taken back to a time when dinosaurs roamed the lush countryside.
 Of course, we play the part of a plucky young caveman wielding a big club.
 Imagine something like BAMM-BAMM from The Flintstones... but older... and with a beard!
 Now, add the psychotic desire to club cute prehistoric animals and you have the perfect entertainment.
 Very nice.

 Fancy a selection of screenshots?
 Of course, you do so scroll on down...